ttukei/Dungeon-Adventure/README.md

 Once the map is shown, move the player's location using W, A, S, and D keys.

 ## Monsters
 Rooms can have monsters.
-You can't pick up a useful item or pillar in a room with a monster until the monster is defeated.
+You can't pick up a useful item or pillar in a room with a monster until the monster is defeated
->>>>>>> dev